 Ibn Battuta and his group traveled to Daulatabad without trouble and arrived at the city’s fort where they were protected.
 A few days of rest, they proceeded to the seaside city of Cambay full of foreign traders living in good houses.

 Within days his group arrived at Gandhar where they got aboard on 4 ships.
 3 of them were huge dhows intended to transport gifts which included a hundred horses, more than two hundred slaves, and servants.
-The fourth was a battle ship that transported soldiers who were skilled archers and spear throwers to protect them in case of pirate attacks.
+The fourth was a battleship that transported soldiers who were skilled archers and spear throwers to protect them in case of pirate attacks.

 International Travel Event

 Get to know more about Ibn Battuta’s exciting adventures at the second International Festival of Ibn Battuta happening on November 9-12, 2017 to be held at the city of Tangier in Morocco.
-This event is presented by the Moroccan Association of Ibn Battuta who believes in promoting cultural exchange through travel to deepen the understanding on the world’s cultural diversity.
+This event is presented by the Moroccan Association of Ibn Battuta who believes in promoting cultural exchange through travel to deepen the understanding of the world’s cultural diversity.

 In this regard, the team behind the event is inviting people from the travel community to join in the celebration and commemoration of the legacy of the Great Ibn Battuta.
 Exciting social activities will be carried out and it will be a wonderful opportunity to meet new people and discover the many wonders of traveling.